JustinDFuller/javascript-testing-library/README.md

 ### Using this library will discourage you from writing...

 * Brittle tests, because it only allows you to stub external modules.
-* Flakey tests, because it disallows expensive IO like http requests and file system operations.
+* Flakey tests, because it disallows unreliable IO like http requests and file system operations.

 ### This library will not allow you to...